This Serious Chevy Silverado 1500 Engine Problem Can’t Be Ignored

 Plus, the defective engine valve lifters can lead to substantial engine damage, making repairs even more expensive.

-According to My Lemon, General Motors issues a plan to address the defective valve lifters with the Power Component Coverage letter.
+According to My Lemon, General Motors issued a plan to address the defective valve lifters with the Power Component Coverage letter.
 It allows those who have had their vehicles repaired at least once for valve train or valve-lifter issues to be eligible for extended warranties.

 How to tell if your lifters are bad